040code/040code/_posts/2017-06-26-bezier-in-clojure.md

 lein try incanter "1.5.7"
 ```

-[Incanter](http://incanter.org) is a clojure-based, R-like platform for statistical computing and graphics.
-I use it to visualise the Bézier curves.
+[Incanter](http://incanter.org) is a `clojure`-based, R-like platform for statistical computing and graphics.
+We'll use it to visualise the Bézier curves.

 Since the repl is already fired up, let's immediately require the dependencies we'll need: